-At the heart of the programme is a remit to commission and produce new work, supporting artists from project inception to realisation.
+Chisenhale Gallery commissions and produces contemporary art, supporting international and UK-based artists to pursue new directions and make their most ambitious work to date.
+At the heart of the programme is a remit to support artists from project inception to realisation.
 Chisenhale Gallery produces four major commissions each year presented as exhibitions at the gallery and at partner venues, alongside intermittent offsite and online commissions and residencies.

-Currently, works commissioned by Chisenhale Gallery can be seen at the following national and international venues:
+This autumn 2019, works commissioned by Chisenhale Gallery can be seen at the following national and international venues:

 Chisenhale Gallery is a registered charity and one of Arts Council England’s National Portfolio Organisations.
 Chisenhale Gallery’s Commissions Programme 2017-19 is supported by the LUMA Foundation.